-Your boat is equipped with a shut-off valve (seacock) on the engine cooling water intake.
-This valve can be viewed and manipulated by opening both upper and lower sections of the The valve is located on the engine box. starboard side of the transmission.
+Your boat is equippd with a shut-off valve (seacock) on the engine cooling water intake.
+This valve can be viewed and manipulated by opening both upper and lower sections of the engine box.
+The valve is located on the starboard side of the transmission.
 The valve is open whenever the handle is in line with the valve body.
-It is closed when the handle is Engine Cooling Water Intake Shut-Off perpendicular to the valve body.
+It is closed when the handle is perpendicular to the valve body.
 The valve can be left in the open position all the time unless emergency conditions require closing the valve to stop a leak or eliminate the possibility of leakage.